CKRancher/rancher/README.md

 ```
 </details></br>

-## Prometheus alerting rules
+##
+Rules

-Besides monitoring, Prometheus allows us to have rules which should trigger alerts.
+Besides monitoring, Prometheus allows us to have rules that should trigger alerts.
 These rules are based on Prometheus expression language expressions.
 Whenever a condition is met, the alert is fired and it's sent to Alertmanager.
-We will see later on how a rule looks like.
+Later, we'll see what a rule looks like.

-Going back to our demo.
-As soon as helm has finished the deployment we can check what pods have been created:
+Let's get back to our demo.
+As soon as Helm has finished the deployment we can check what pods have been created:

 ```bash
 $ kubectl -n monitoring get pods